Minister announces incorporation of technology against stroke

 The minister explained that the criteria for choosing the places where the technology will be implanted will be the indicators of each of the hospitals, such as stroke mortality data, hospital stay, readmissions, patients who are treated with thrombolytics and the experience of doctors. .

 According to Queiroga, the challenge of caring for stroke is so broad that it does not cover only specialized care, because it begins in primary care, with control of high blood pressure, diabetes, combating smoking, physical inactivity, among others.
-The minister stressed that stroke is the leading cause of death in the world, affecting 18 million people a year.
+The minister stressed that cardiovascular diseases are the leading cause of death in the world, affecting 18 million people a year.

 “This is the most effective way to reduce deaths from stroke, but those who have it need therapy to reperfuse the artery that is obstructed leading to stroke.
 This is done with thrombolytics, which are drugs that dissolve the clot, or with thrombectomy.
 It’s like a heart attack, but the logistics of a stroke are more complex because we have less time”.